EVATool/fae-architecture-log/_decisions/sig-api-database-configuration-dev-prod.md

 ---

 ## Why is there need for such a decision?
-Currently we use two different databases (MySQL and H2), with different configurations.
-This decision is to ensure that we use only one database.
+Due to our different branches (Dev and Prod) two different databases might be needed!
+Due to the different databases, different configurations are needed.

 ## Additional sources for better understanding the background
 [MySQL](https://www.mysql.com/de/)